-This management information circular (the "Information Circular") is furnished in connection with the solicitation by the management of Kuya Silver Corporation (the "Company") of proxies to be voted at the annual meeting (the "Meeting") of the holders (the "shareholders") of common shares of the Company ("Common Shares", "common shares" or "Shares") to be held as a virtual shareholders' meeting via audio conference at 1.888.886.7786 on Friday, June 28, 2024 at 1:00 PM (Eastern), for the purposes set forth in the notice of meeting ("Notice of Meeting").
+This management information circular (the "Information Circular") is furnished in connection with the solicitation by the management of Kuya Silver Corporation (the "Company") of proxies to be voted at the annual general and special meeting (the "Meeting") of the holders (the "shareholders") of common shares of the Company ("Common Shares", "common shares" or "Shares") to be held as a virtual shareholders' meeting via live webinar at https://event.webinarjam.com/register/2/2wr4ytl on Friday, June 27, 2025 at 1:00 PM (Eastern), for the purposes set forth in the notice of meeting ("Notice of Meeting").
 References in this Information Circular to the Meeting include any adjournment or postponements thereof

-Unless otherwise stated, the information contained in this Information Circular is given as of May 24, 2024 (the "Record Date").
+Unless otherwise stated, the information contained in this Information Circular is given as of May 23, 2025 (the "Record Date").

 The head office of the Company is located at Suite 200 - 150 King Street West, Toronto, Ontario, M5H 1J9.
-The registered and records office of the Company is located at 40440 Thunderbird Ridge B1831, Garibaldi Highlands, BC, VON 1T0.
+The registered and records office of the Company is located at 2054 Dowad Drive, Squamish, BC, V8B 0Y8.